hallissons/algorithms/README.md

 **Key points:**
 - It consumes more resources than other sorting algorithms because of the third list created on the merge step.
 - It has a very good stability since it's best case is same of it's worst case (Theta(n(log n))).
-- Wrong implementations of the merge step leads to O(n2).
+- Wrong implementations of the merge step leads to O(nˆ2).

 Example: http://algs4.cs.princeton.edu/22mergesort/

 ### Quick sort:

 It chooses an arbitrary element called pivot and iterates through the array/list putting all the elements greater than the pivot after the pivot and the elements which are lesser then the pivot before the pivot, creating a partition.
 Each partition returns the index of the last swap made by the algorithm containing the current position of the pivot.
 The complexity of the quick sort has an average of O(n (log n)) but it's worse case can be O(nˆ2).
 Introduction to algorithms uses the simplest Lomuto's partition approach, which does more comparisons and can lead to O(nˆ2) when the array is already sorted.
-Hoare's partition approach (original one) on the other hand, uses a more complex approach but it also reduces the amount of comparisons.
+Hoare's partition approach (original one) on the other hand, uses a more complex algorithm but it also reduces the amount of comparisons.

 **Key points:**
 - It consumes less resources if compared with merge sort.
 - It's very simple to implement.
 - Several pivot strategies can be used and each one can lead to different results.
-Bad pivot strategies can take the average case to O(n2).
+Bad pivot strategies can take the average case to O(nˆ2).
 - Common pivot strategies: first element, last element, middle of three (first, mid, last), random.
 A random pivot choice is preferable due to the fact that long runs increases the occurrences of the average cases.

 Example: http://algs4.cs.princeton.edu/23quicksort/

 ### Insertion sort:

  Iterates through an array/list, simulating the insertion the elements in a sorted order (same comparison with a hand full of cards and a second had with no cards), each iteration chooses an element and inserts it to the right place.
-It's worst case is O(n^2) but it's best case is O(n) and it occurs when the array is already sorted.
+It's worst case is O(nˆ2) but it's best case is O(n) and it occurs when the array is already sorted.

 **Key points:**
 - The number of comparisons can be very high due to the worst case (inverted array/list).